 SBA 504 Loans: Benefits for Your Business

 The Small Business Administration (SBA) often guarantees loans for smaller companies, particularly those in economically underdeveloped areas.
 It partners with nonprofits called Certified Development Companies (CDCs) to bolster the local economy and contribute to the success of businesses serving the community.
-If you own a business in an underdeveloped area and you meet certain criteria, you may be eligible for SBA loans that help you secure property or purchase equipment.
+If you own a business in an underdeveloped area and you meet certain criteria, you may be eligible for SBA loans.
+These loans can help secure property or purchase equipment.

-SBA 504 loans are specifically designed to help small business owners obtain, renovate or expand their property and buy the necessary equipment to conduct their business.
-If you are a woman or minority, or you own a rural business, you likely qualify for a 504 loan as long as you are working with a CDC in your development area.
+SBA 504 loans are specifically designed to help small business owners obtain, renovate or expand their property.
+The loans also help buy necessary equipment to conduct their business.
+If you are a woman or minority, or you own a rural business, you likely qualify for a 504 loan.
+However, you must work with a CDC in your development area.
 This fixed-rate loan could be instrumental in getting your business off the ground or expanding your business.
 If you run a for-profit business in the United States, have invested your own money in this business and have exhausted other financing options, you are likely a good candidate.

 If you receive an SBA 504 loan, you can use the money to buy land and construct a building for your business on it.
 You can also buy an existing building.
 If your current building simply needs updates or renovations, you can use the loan to pay for those changes.
 While you cannot purchase inventory with this loan, you can use it to buy equipment that you need to run your business.
 It is also possible that you can use the loan to refinance existing debt that was used to purchase property or long-term equipment.

 If you believe you may qualify and would benefit from SBA loans, start by contacting your local SBA office.
-The people there can give you more information on whether or not you qualify and what you need to do to apply.
+The people there can give you more information.
 They can also refer you to business counselors who can offer valuable advice on business financing.
 It is also a good idea to contact a local CDC to work with you.
 Finally, fill out all the appropriate paperwork and submit your loan application.